louieagcanas/TreatMemoryGame/README.md

 # Additional Information
 ## Improvments
 ### Firebase / Leaderboard
-* I thought of having every user store their **Total Moves** for each difficulty.
+* Design Ideas: I thought of having every user store their **Total Moves** for each difficulty.
 Then in the leaderboard, you could see who made the fewest moves on every level.
-I just didn't have enough time to implement it
+I just didn't have enough time to implement it.
 * I didn't have the time to put on authentication in here so I just adjusted the rules on Firebase console to not require the user to be authenticated to read and write.
 But of course, I understand that on an actual game the user should be authenticated.
+* Disclaimer: I didn't recognize early that the leaderboard entries with same difficulty level is not sorted based on total moves.
+I didn't have enough time to fix it.
 * API key is technically in the repo, but I understand that it shouldn't be.
 It's just because of the arrangement of this exam.

 ### Assets